10 dead as California fire becomes deadliest of year

 Residents jammed the main road out of town on Wednesday amid falling ash and red skies.
 Authorities lifted an evacuation warning for Paradise on Thursday but authorities urged people to remain alert.

-A crew fighting the fire was overrun by flames Wednesday when winds shifted and its members escaped with only minor injuries after they used the emergency shelters they carry with them.
+A crew fighting the fire was overrun by flames Wednesday when winds shifted and its members escaped with only minor injuries after deploying emergency shelters.
 It was the second time in two days that firefighters in California had to take the rare last-ditch effort to save their lives.

-The blaze is among 29 major wildfires burning from the Oregon border to just north of Mexico.

 “It’s a historic season on top of a historic season that replaced a historic season.
 We just keep setting new precedents, and then we keep destroying them,” said Sean Norman, a battalion chief with the California Department of Forestry and Fire Protection.